trilitech/tezos-developer-docs/docs/architecture/tokens.md

 - [FA2](./tokens/FA2) tokens can be multiple types of tokens, including fungible and non-fungible tokens, and a single smart contract that follows this standard can create multiple types of tokens

 You can use templates for smart contracts with these standards instead of writing your own.

-For example, SmartPy provides resources for creating standard-compliant contracts: see [Tokens](https://smartpy.io/guides/tokens/) in the SmartPy documentation.
+- For SmartPy resources, see [Tokens](https://smartpy.io/guides/tokens/) in the SmartPy documentation.
-For LIGO templates, see the [`@ligo/fa package`](https://packages.ligolang.org/package/@ligo/fa).
+- For LIGO templates, see the [`@ligo/fa package`](https://packages.ligolang.org/package/@ligo/fa).
+- For Archetype templates, see [Templates](https://archetype-lang.org/docs/templates/overview/) in the Archetype documentation.

 ## Wrapped tokens